 D'Hanis is a decidedly white-collar town, with fully 85.13% of the workforce employed in white-collar jobs, well above the national average.
 Overall, D'Hanis is a town of service providers, managers, and professionals.
 There are especially a lot of people living in D'Hanis who work in management occupations (14.36%), teaching (12.31%), and maintenance occupations (10.26%).

-A relatively large number of people in D'Hanis telecommute to their jobs.
-Overall, about 13.33% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 13.33% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in D'Hanis in 2022 was $19,209, which is low income relative to Texas and the nation.
 This equates to an annual income of $76,836 for a family of four.
 However, D'Hanis contains both very wealthy and poor people as well.